Hearings and Mediations

 Under the ADR Program, San Francisco tenants, landlords, roommates, property managers and neighbors may request that a Rent Board mediator meet with the interested parties to help resolve their housing-related dispute.
 Mediation is scheduled only if all parties agree to participate.
 The scope of the ADR Program is not limited to issues involving rent increases or decreased housing services under the Rent Ordinance.
 Other housing-related conflicts can be addressed.The ADR Request Form can be obtained at our office and is also available in the Forms Center on our website.

 The Rent Board provides counseling information on subjects that are covered by the Rent Ordinance.
 The Rent Board staff cannot give legal advice and they are instructed to let you know when your question is one that should properly be answered by a lawyer.
 Due to high demand and a limited number of staff, there can sometimes be delays in speaking with a counselor.
 It is helpful if you have your questions written down before you speak with a counselor.
-You can speak with a counselor by calling (415) 252-4602 during weekday counseling hours (9:00 a.m. – Noon and 1:00 – 4:00 p.m.).
+You can speak with a counselor by calling (415) 252-4600 during weekday counseling hours (9:00 a.m. – Noon and 1:00 – 4:00 p.m.).
 Calls are generally limited to 5 minutes.
-A counselor is also available at the Rent Board’s office from 8:00 a.m. to 5:00 p.m., Monday through Friday, excluding holidays.
+A counselor is also available at the Rent Board’s office from 8:00 a.m. to 5:00 p.m., Monday through Friday, excluding holidays (Please check the homepage for updates regarding our temporary office hours due to COVID-19).
 Counseling visits at the office are generally limited to 10 minutes.
 Due to limited staffing, we do not have the capacity to respond to inquiries by email.

 The Rent Board cannot refer you to individual attorneys, but staff will be glad to direct you to appropriate resources for advice and assistance.
 A current referral list is available on our website.
 Please note that you do not need a lawyer to file a petition at the Rent Board.